harshi-saha/beng183-final-paper/Group_4_Hi-C/final_paper.md

 ### Chromatin Compartments:
 #

-Across the entire nucleus, chromosomes have regions with more open or closed chromatin. [[11]](#reconstructing-ab-compartments-as-revealed-by-hi-c-using-long-range-correlations-in-epigenetic-data-genome-biology-180)
+Across the entire nucleus, chromosomes have regions with more open or closed chromatin [[11]](#reconstructing-ab-compartments-as-revealed-by-hi-c-using-long-range-correlations-in-epigenetic-data-genome-biology-180).

 A compartments are those that are more open, gene-rich, and have higher transcription levels.
 These regions are more active, and are associated with euchromatin.

 B compartments are those that are more closed, gene-poor, and have lower transcription levels.
 These regions are more inactive, and are associated with heterochromatin.
 These tend to exist closer to the lamina or the periphery of the nucleus, but can also exist further within the nucleus.

-A compartments tend to interact with A compartments, while B compartments tend to interect with B compartments.[[11]](#reconstructing-ab-compartments-as-revealed-by-hi-c-using-long-range-correlations-in-epigenetic-data-genome-biology-180)
+A compartments tend to interact with A compartments, while B compartments tend to interect with B compartments [[11]](#reconstructing-ab-compartments-as-revealed-by-hi-c-using-long-range-correlations-in-epigenetic-data-genome-biology-180).

 <img src="images/compartments.png" width="260" height="200" />